 6. Add Rug Pads

-The best rug pads for this application are thin but dense.
+The best rug pads for installing a carpet runner on your stairs are thin but dense.
 Trim a rug pad to size for each tread using fabric scissors.
 For a flat-top installation (when the carpet falls straight from the edge of the stair to the tread of the next step), each pad should be 1 inch narrower than the runner width and about 1/2 inch narrower than the tread depth so it remains hidden.
 Add double-sided carpet tape to each side and in the middle.
 Center the pad, line it up with the back of the tread, and staple it in place using a pneumatic stapler.